Surfeit of Lampreys: Plot

 Roberta lies to Alleyn and tells him that Gabriel agreed to give his brother the money to pay his debts.
 Alleyn sees through her lies but is more interested in something else she said: that she heard the lift go down and come up before Violet screamed.
-The Lampreys are the obvious suspects as Gabriel's death ends their money woes and Charles know inherits the title of Lord Wutherwood.
+The Lampreys are the obvious suspects as Gabriel's death ends their money woes and Charles now inherits the title of Lord Wutherwood.
 Gabriel's chauffeur, Giggle, and Violet's maid, Tinkerton, both have alibis as they were seen going down the stairs by the youngest Lamprey Michael and the doorman.
 Violet is also a prime suspect, but Alleyn thinks the Lampreys are pushing too hard in that direction.

 Violet insists that Gabriel's body be moved to their London house for viewing.
 Alleyn grants this unusual request reluctantly.
 Since Aunt V is not in her right mind, Henry and Roberta accompany her to the London house.
 On the second night there, Roberta and Henry wake up to find Aunt V roaming around the house with Gabriel's severed hand her pocket as part of a black magic ritual for protection.
 Moreover, Giggle is found murdered in his bed, having had his throat slit by a left-handed person.

 As Alleyn explains, Aunt Violet did not kill either Uncle Gabriel or Giggle, despite what things look like.
 Tinkerton manipulated Giggle into killing his employer to inherit a valuable parcel of land which Tinkerton hoped to secure for herself.
 She grabbed the skewer and handed it to Giggle.
 Tinkerton sent the lift, with Gabriel in it, down to the third floor where Giggle skewered him in the eye.
 She then sent the lift back up to the fourth floor which gave the appearance that Giggle and Tinkerton were on their way down the stairs before the murder occurred.
 Tinkerton was forced to kill Giggle because his conscience was getting the better of him.
 She also manipulated Violet into incriminating herself by convincing her to cut off Gabriel's hand and otherwise act unusual.